Mega Man ZX: Story

-After finding four of eight Biometal pieces, the Guardian HQ comes under attack from Mavericks, led by Prometheus, with Vent/Aile aiding in the defenses.
-He/she succeeds in defeating Promethus before recovering the rest of the pieces.
-Upon retrieving all eight Biometal pieces and their passwords, Vent/Aile is able to enter a secret location and find Model W. However, Vent/Aile is stalled by Pandora and the Biometal is moved elsewhere.
-Later, Vent/Aile receive a signal from Model W, located at the Slither Inc. Head Office.
-Vent/Aile set off to destroy Model W.
+After finding four of eight Biometal pieces, the Guardian HQ comes under attack from Mavericks, led by Prometheus, with the protagonist aiding in the defenses.
+They succeed in defeating Promethus before recovering the rest of the pieces.
+Upon retrieving all eight Biometal pieces, the protagonist is able to enter a sealed cavern, finding the Model W Core inside.
+However, they are stalled by Pandora and the Biometal is moved to the Slither Inc. Head Office.
+The protagonist sets off after Model W to destroy it.

-After battling through Slither Inc., Vent/Aile face off against Serpent, who feeds the Model W core with several innocent Cyber Elves, and then fuses with it.
-Vent/Aile suddenly reverts to human due to the realization that the hatred of the Mavericks that he/she has kept inside his/her heart is the last thing needed to unleash Model W's full power, thus resulting in his/her temporary defeat.
-However, after gaining courage from the Biometals, he/she merges into Mega Man ZX and challenges Serpent to a final battle.
-During the battle, the tower collapses, destroying Model W and killing Serpent.
-Vent/Aile reunite with Prairie and the Guardians, and vow to continue to work for peace and justice.
+After battling through Slither Inc., the protagonist faces off against Serpent, who feeds the Model W core with several innocent Cyber Elves and then fuses with it.
+Realizing that the hatred of the Mavericks that they have kept inside their heart is the last thing needed to unleash Model W's full power, the protagonist suddenly reverts into a human, unable to continue.
+However, after gaining courage from the Biometals, the protagonist Megamerges into Mega Man ZX and battles Serpent.
+The tower collapses, destroying Model W and killing Serpent.
+The protagonist reunites with Prairie and the Guardians, and vows to continue to work for peace and justice.